uzoochogu/Machine-Learning-Projects/README.md

 - Recall: 97.89%
 8. I also explored using the BeautifulSoup Library for better parsing stability.

-## Project  5: Implementation of Common Machine Learning Algorithms
+## Project  5: Description of some Machine Learning Algorithms

 This notebook is dedicated to exploring and describing different Machine learning algorithms.
 I will discuss the following here:
 1. Linear Regression
-2. Neural Networks
+2. Gradient Descent
-3. Support Vector Machines
+3. Mini Batch Gradient Descent
+4. Polynomial Regression
 (Work in Progress)